.NET HELP

 C# Print Variable: Simplify Your Code

 Printing variables in C# is an essential skill for any developer.
 Whether you are debugging your code, displaying information to users, or simply checking the state of your program, the Console.WriteLine statement is your go-to tool for standard output stream operations.
-The Console class from the namespace System provides the Write and WriteLine method for printing variable values on the console window.
+The Console class from the namespace System provides the Write and WriteLine methods for printing variable values to the console window.

 In this comprehensive article, we will explore various aspects of printing variables in C#, covering different data types, formatting options, and advanced techniques.